jgerstmayr/EXUDYN/docs/RST/trackerlog.rst

  * **open issue 1845:** ComputePostProcessingModes
     - description:  numberOfThreads> 1 not working: conversion of vectorInput to np.array makes problems
     - date raised: 2024-05-29

- * **open issue 1844:** AddRigidBody
-    - description:  add warning to this and related functions for deprecation
-    - date raised: 2024-05-28

  * **open issue 1822:** inverse dynamics
     - description:  consider an inverse dynamics solver for constrained systems; this requires decouple constraints from Lagrange multipliers; add separate LTG list for Lagrange multipliers and objectLTGAE; separate CObject::GetAlgebraicEquationsSize from LagrangeMultiplier size; check markerDataStructure.GetLagrangeMultipliers; see CSystemData::ComputeMarkerDataStructure